 What are The Ring Study and ASPIRE?

-The Ring Study and ASPIRE are Phase III clinical trials that evaluated whether a monthly vaginal ring containing the antiretroviral (ARV) drug dapivirine is effective in preventing HIV in women and safe for long-term use.
+The Ring Study and ASPIRE were Phase III clinical trials that evaluated whether a monthly vaginal ring containing the antiretroviral (ARV) drug dapivirine was effective in preventing HIV in women and safe for long-term use.
 The trials also sought to assess whether women find the ring practical and easy to use.
-Together, these “sister” studies have involved more than 4,500 women volunteers across southern and eastern Africa, where women are at high risk of HIV.
+Together, these “sister” studies involved more than 4,500 women volunteers across southern and eastern Africa, where women are at high risk of HIV.

 What is dapivirine and how does it work in a vaginal ring?

 Dapivirine is a potent ARV that belongs to a class of ARVs known as non-nucleoside reverse transcriptase inhibitors, or NNRTIs, which work against HIV-1 by blocking its ability to make copies of itself once inside a healthy cell.
 IPM began developing dapivirine as a microbicide in 2004, when it received a royalty-free license from Janssen Sciences Ireland UC that expanded to an exclusive worldwide rights agreement in 2014.

 IPM explored various vaginal formulations containing dapivirine.
 Vaginal rings are flexible products that provide continuous and controlled release of a drug or multiple drugs to vaginal tissue over a period of weeks or months.
 Vaginal rings are currently used for other medical purposes, such as contraception and hormone replacement.
 IPM adapted this commonly used technology to develop the dapivirine vaginal ring for HIV prevention.

 IPM’s ring is made of a flexible silicone material with dapivirine dispersed throughout the matrix.
 The ring delivers the drug directly to the site of potential infection, with low absorption elsewhere in the body.
 Women can insert and remove the rings themselves.